-See Customizing the Network Server's security policy for information about customizing the Network Server's security policy.
+See "Configuring Java security" in the Derby Security Guide for information about customizing the Network Server's security policy.

-'''

 derby.drda.traceDirectory=traceFileDirectory

-'''

 If the derby.system.home property has been set, it is the default.
 Otherwise, the default is the current directory.